raimohanska/nulzzzblog/2012_11_18_Bacon_Tutorial_III.md

     buttonEnabled = usernameEntered.and(fullnameEntered).and(usernameAvailable)

 That's it for now.
+The result code can be found in the [tutorial-3 branch](https://github.com/raimohanska/bacon-devday-code/tree/tutorial-3).

 Ideas for Part IV?